 Who is Eligible for Service?

 Temporarily ill or injured, with confinement expected to last three months or more

 The special reading interest of each homebound patron are noted in an initial interview by the Homebound Coordinator.
 Every effort is made to select appropriate materials for each person who uses this service.

 What do the Volunteers Do?

 Homebound Delivery Service volunteers are positive, cheerful, enthusiastic and patient people.
 Their contacts with homebound patrons provide vital links of friendship and service.

 The volunteer and the homebound patron set up a delivery schedule that is convenient for both of them.
 Visits are usually scheduled once a month.
 Because volunteers are asked to use their own vehicles in making deliveries a California driver’s license and proof of insurance are required.
 Mileage expenses are tax deductible as a charitable donation, according to the federal tax code.

 The Coordinator stays in touch with both volunteers and homebound patrons to ensure the most effective operation of the program.

 How to Receive Homebound Delivery Service

-If you wish to receive Homebound Delivery Service from the Orange Public Library, or if you are interested in participating in the program as a volunteer, please contact the Library's Homebound Delivery Service Coordinator, Monica Barrette, at 288-2459 for more information.
+If you wish to receive Homebound Delivery Service from the Orange Public Library, or if you are interested in participating in the program as a volunteer, please contact the Library's Homebound Delivery Service Coordinator, Ashleigh Anderson-Camba, at 714-744-7284 for more information.